 Let's start with the basics, what exactly is industrial marketing and who can benefit from it?

-In its simplest form, industrial marketing or business-to-business marketing is the marketing of goods and services from one business to another.
+In its simplest form, industrial marketing or business-to-business marketing promotes goods and services from one business to another.
 Think advertising between buyers, suppliers, or OEMs.
 B2B marketing differs in many ways from business-to-consumer (B2C) marketing, which focuses largely on selling goods directly to consumers.

 A key difference that makes industrial marketing unique is the average length of sales cycles.
 Typically, industrial marketing and sales involve large orders, and the relationships between buyers and suppliers are more long-term so that the sales process can take many months or even years.
 However, having a digital presence can surely boost your marketing efforts and help you end up on your prospects' shortlists more quickly.

-Whether you hire marketing services or decide to reach out to buyers on your own, you and your team can get started with industrial marketing in five easy steps.
+Whether you hire marketing services or decide to reach out to buyers on your own, now is the time to get started with industrial marketing.

 Steps To Build An Industrial Marketing Strategy